tilmann/solutions/integration/transport/README.md

 # Run

+Run the following command in the root directory of the project:
 `python3 -m integration.transport.transport`

 # Test

+Run the following command in the root directory of the project:
 `$ python3 -m unittest integration.transport.tests`

 # Open Questions

 ## TAM

-## Is the TAM a function of the scenario?
+Is the TAM a function of the scenario? --> Example telepresence

-Example telepresence

 ## How to model the prioritization of the solutions in the integration scenario